Grundkurs/LTBL2/README.md

 Changes
 -------

-- Light management : use create...() to create your light and add it to the system and no shared pointers
+- Light management : use create...() to create your light and add it to the system (no shared pointers used)
 - Quadtree : rebuilt entirely
 - LightSystem : simplified render call and minor performance improvements
 - LightShape & LightPointEmission are updated with the quadtree
 - LightDirectionEmission has been simplified
 - Remove/change some hardcoded value
 - Add resources direclty in C++ (PenumbraTexture, UnshadowShader & LightOverShapeShader)
-- Wokring on documentation
+- Documentation

 License
 -------